cecilialjungquist/password-generator/README.md

 Task from Scrimba <a href="https://scrimba.com/learn/learnjavascript" target="_blank">Learn Javascript for free</a>.

+All HTML, CSS and JS done by me. pw-generator-by-cecilialjungquist.netlify.app

 ## Requirements
 * Built from "scratch"
 * Generate two random passwords when the user clicks the button